 Let’s Get Flipping!

-If I was looking for an IT Program Manager who is PMP Certified, has experience with offshore resources and has previously worked at IBM, I might want to try targeting IBM’s domain to see if I can find profiles which link to the website.
+If I was looking for a programmer who has previously worked at IBM, I might want to try targeting IBM’s domain to see if I can find profiles which link to the website.
 I would conduct this search by using the link: syntax followed by the website domain and then my search string.

-link:ibm.com “Program Manager” IT PMP offshore (inurl:resume OR inurl: vitae OR inurl:profile OR inurl:bio)
+link:ibm.com programmer (inurl:resume OR inurl: vitae OR title:resume OR inurl:bio)

 As you may have noticed, I have combined my Flip Search with my inurl: search (inurl: and site: searches both work on Exalead).
 Since I am trying to target individuals with ibm.com on their resume, I use my inurl: search to direct my search to online resumes, CV’s, profiles and bios.